-He drove me down Highland past Beverly.
-The whole place was a wreck.
-Their business model was broken if they were renting to penniless 18-year-olds.
-Apparently it was, as I drove out in a ten-year-old gas guzzler.
-I followed Tony to Doug’s, parking down the block to avoid Doug’s dismay at a wreck in his driveway.
+He drives me down Highland past Beverly.
+The whole place is a wreck.
+Their business model must be broken if they’re renting to penniless 18-year-olds.
+Apparently they are, as I drive out in a ten-year-old gas guzzler.
+I follow Tony to Doug’s, parking down the street to avoid Doug’s dismay at a wreck in his driveway.

-“It’s Monday night,” Tony announced.
+“It’s Monday night,” Tony announces.
 “The club is closed and we cook dinner for Doug.”

 “No pizza from Dan Tana’s?”

-“Perfect after a hard day at work,” I declared.
+“Perfect after a hard day at work,” I declare.

 “It’s okay.
 I’m a PA, slave to the boss.
 He’s not a music producer, so I havta convince him I have some musical talent.
 We’re hiring a party band to play in the movie.’

 “Animal House?
 You’re working for John Landis?”
-Doug never stopped being a music hustler.
+Doug never stops being a music hustler.